taocpp/config/doc/Writing-Config-Files.md

 ## Asterisks

 The asterisk can be used as special object member name to designate all array or object members.
-It is usually used in conjunction with [dotted names](#dotted-names) to form a pattern to which to apply an assignment or addition.
+It is frequently used in conjunction with [dotted names](#dotted-names) to form a pattern for an assignment or addition.

 #### Example taoCONFIG Input File